-We believe in following a strict vegan lifestyle.
+We believe in following a strict vegan (in developed countries, of course), and whenever possible, organic lifestyle.
 Farming livestock for food threatens all life on earth.

-Animal agriculture is the root to countless environmental disasters, yet many so-called “environmentalists” and “wolf advocates” (including many environmental protection organizations) continue with their meat consumption.
-Of course, many individuals may partake in “meatless mondays,” or fleeting moments of “boycott beef,” when yet another wolf is slaughtered for preying on that which replaces native species, or when more wild horses are removed from their home for the sake of cattle grazing, but this just isn’t nearly effort enough.
+Animal agriculture is the root to countless environmental disasters, yet many so-called “environmentalists” and “wolf advocates” (including many leaders of environmental protection organizations) continue with their meat consumption.
+Of course, many individuals may partake in “meatless mondays,” or fleeting moments of “boycott beef,” when yet another wolf is “removed” for preying on that which replaces native species, or when more wild horses are taken from their home for the sake of cattle grazing, but this just isn’t nearly effort enough.
 The earth may “need a good lawyer,” but what the earth really needs is for you to adopt a vegan lifestyle.